Ragekill3377/Titanox/Readme.md

 ***Can vary depending on distribution.
 This is for kali/ubuntu/debian or other debian based distros.***

 For macOS: Install [brew](https://brew.sh) & xcode-command-line utilities, aswell as xcode itself.
+P.S: You do not need to code in xcode itself, but the installation for it is mandatory.

 For Windows: Install WSL (Window's subsystem for Linux) and use any linux distribution.
 I recommend ``Ubuntu``.